DIDSR/VICTRE_PIPELINE/README.md

 `export PATH="$PATH:{{{routetofebio}}}/FEBio-2.9.1/bin"`

 > You can also add that line to your `.bashrc` file to make it permanent.
-Note the version number for FEBio on the path, it might be different.
+Note the version number for FEBio on the path, it might be different. `FEBio 3.x` might also work but has not been tested.

 Usage
 -----